-The evidence for this finding of fact is contained in the testimony of Company witness McGee and in the affidavits of Public Staff witnesses Li and Lucas, and is discussed in more detail in Evidence and Conclusions for Finding of Fact No. 5.
+The evidence for this finding of fact is contained in the testimony of Company witness McGee and in the affidavits of Public Staff witnesses Li and Lucas and is discussed in more detail in Evidence and Conclusions for Finding of Fact No. 5.

 The Commission has carefully reviewed the evidence and record in this proceeding.
 The test period and projected fuel and fuel-related costs, and the proposed factors, including the EMF, are not opposed by any party.
-Accordingly, the overall fuel and fuel-related cost calculations, incorporating the conclusions reached herein, results in net fuel and fuel-related cost factors of 1.9501 cents/kWh for the Residential class, 2.0488 cents/kWh for the General Service/Lighting class, and 2.1023 cents/kWh for the

-Industrial class, excluding regulatory fee, consisting of the prospective fuel and fuel-related cost factors of 1.8126 cents/kWh, 1.9561 cents/kWh, and 1.8934 cents/kWh, EMF increments of 0.1375 cents/kWh, 0.0927 cents/kWh, and 0.2089 cents/kWh, all respectively, excluding the regulatory fee.
+Accordingly, the overall fuel and fuel-related cost calculations, incorporating the conclusions reached herein, results in net fuel and fuel-related cost factors of 1.9501 cents/kWh for the Residential class, 2.0488 cents/ kWh for the General Service/Lighting class, and 2.1023 cents/kWh for the Industrial class, excluding regulatory fee, consisting of the prospective fuel and fuel-related cost factors of 1.8126 cents/kWh, 1.9561 cents/kWh, and 1.8934 cents/kWh, EMF increments of 0.1375 cents/kWh, 0.0927 cents/kWh, and 0.2089 cents/kWh, all respectively, excluding the regulatory fee.

-IT IS, THEREFORE, ORDERED as follows:
+IT IS, THEREFORE, ORDERED:

-- 1. That effective for service rendered on and after September 1, 2019, DEC shall adjust the base fuel and fuel-related costs in its North Carolina retail rates of 1.7828 cents/kWh, 1.9163 cents/kWh, and 2.0207 cents/kWh for the Residential, General Service/Lighting, and Industrial classes, respectively as approved in Docket No. E-7, Sub 1146, by amounts equal to 0.0298 cents/kWh, 0.0398 cents/kWh, and (0.1273) cents/kWh for the Residential, General Service/Lighting, and Industrial classes, respectively, and further, that DEC shall adjust the resulting approved fuel and fuel-related costs by EMF increments of 0.1375 cents/kWh for the Residential class, 0.0927 cents/kWh for the General Service/Lighting class, and 0.2089 cents/kWh for the Industrial class (excluding the regulatory fee).
-The EMF increments are to remain in effect for service rendered through August 31, 2020. - 2.
-That DEC shall file appropriate rate schedules and riders with the Commission in order to implement these approved rate adjustments as soon as practicable. - 3.
-That DEC shall work with the Public Staff to prepare a notice to customers of the rate changes ordered by the Commission in this docket, as well as in Docket No. E-7, Sub 1191, and the Company shall file such notice for Commission approval as soon as practicable, but not later than ten (10) days after the Commission issues orders in both dockets. - 4.
-That the Company shall evaluate historic price fluctuations and whether its current method of forecasting and hedging programs should be adjusted to mitigate the risk of significant under-recovery of fuel costs and report the results of that evaluation in the Company's next fuel proceeding
+1. That, effective for service rendered on and after September 1, 2019, DEC shall adjust the base fuel and fuel-related costs in its North Carolina retail rates of 1.7828 cents/kWh, 1.9163 cents/kWh, and 2.0207 cents/kWh for the Residential, General Service/Lighting, and Industrial classes, respectively as approved in Docket No. E-7, Sub 1163, by amounts equal to 0.0298 cents/kWh, 0.0398 cents/kWh, and (0.1273) cents/kWh for the Residential, General Service/Lighting, and Industrial Service/Lighting, and Industrial classes, respectively as approved in Docket No. E-7, sub 1163, by amounts equal to 0.0298 cents/kWh, 0.0398 cents/kWh, and (0.1273) cents/kWh for the Residential, General Service/Lighting, and Industrial classes, respectively, and further, that DEC shall adjust the resulting approved fuel and fuel-related costs by EMF increments of 0.1375 cents/kWh for the Residential class, 0.0927 cents/kWh for the General Service/Lighting class, and 0.2089 cents/kWh for the Industrial class (excluding the regulatory fee).
+The EMF increments are to remain in effect for service rendered through August 31, 2020.

+2. That DEC shall file appropriate rate schedules and riders with the Commission in order to implement these approved rate adjustments as soon as practicable.

+3. That DEC shall work with the Public Staff to prepare a notice to customers of the rate changes ordered by the Commission in this docket, as well as in Docket No. E-7, Sub , and the Company shall file such notice for Commission approval as soon as practicable, but not later than ten (10) days after the Commission issues orders in both dockets.

+4. That the Company shall evaluate historic price fluctuations and whether its current method of forecasting and hedging programs should be adjusted to mitigate the risk of significant under-recovery of fuel costs and report the results of that evaluation in the Company's next fuel proceeding